Paris ready-to-wear makes comeback with Dior, Saint Laurent

 SAINT LAURENT COMES BACK

-Former French first lady Carla Bruni looked up to the sky in awe as the Eiffel Tower sparkled at the strike of 8 p.m.
+Former French first lady Carla Bruni and actress Catherine Deneuve looked up to the sky in awe as the Eiffel Tower sparkled at the strike of 8 p.m.

 The storied house of Yves Saint Laurent famously said it was renouncing the Paris Fashion Week calendar.
 But on Tuesday it changed its mind, coming back on the first major day of shows.
 Thankfully it did — as it might it be crowned the season's best collection so far.